cypress-io/cypress-grep/README.md

 $ npx cypress run --env grepTags=@smoke,grepFilterSpecs=true
 ```

-Note: this requires installing this plugin in your project's plugin file, see the [Install](#install).
+**Note 1:** this requires installing this plugin in your project's plugin file, see the [Install](#install).

-Note 2: the `grepFilterSpecs` option is only compatible with the positive `grep` and `grepTags` options, not with the negative "!..." filter.
+**Note 2:** the `grepFilterSpecs` option is only compatible with the positive `grep` and `grepTags` options, not with the negative "!..." filter.

-Note 3: if there are no files remaining after filtering, the plugin prints a warning and leaves all files unchanged to avoid the test runner erroring with "No specs found".
+**Note 3:** if there are no files remaining after filtering, the plugin prints a warning and leaves all files unchanged to avoid the test runner erroring with "No specs found".

 **Tip:** you can set this environment variable in the [config file](https://docs.cypress.io/guides/references/configuration) file to enable it by default and skip using the environment variable: